Candy Reid: Broadcasting career

 Candy Reid began her career with CNN International in Atlanta in 2000 as an Associate Producer before becoming a sports anchor in 2002.
 She has interviewed many huge international sports personalities such as Roger Federer, Rafael Nadal, Serena Williams, Steffi Graf, Martina Navratilova, Tiger Woods, Phil Mickelson and Jenson Button.
 She left CNN International in 2011 in order to launch her tennis coaching academy business.

 10 years after she left CNN International, Candy Reid-Harrop resumed her sports television broadcasting career in 2021 as a tennis commentator for the world feeds of the Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA).
-She usually commentates off monitor (a.k.a. "off tube") from IMG Studios in Stockley Park, Uxbridge, England, UK.
+She usually commentates off monitor (a.k.a. "off tube") from Gravity Media White City, UK.
 Her voice is heard regularly on Tennis Channel in the United States when it relays the ATP world feed straight through for lower tier tournaments such as ATP 250 events.